CompSciCabal/data-structure-cards/README.md

 Likewise, when adding information to existing cards please take care to keep the template intact, or impose it upon the card if it isn't already.
 Be bold!
 (But also be careful.)

-If you'd like to contribute art or a ruleset please file and issue or contact @dxnn directly so we can discuss.
+If you'd like to contribute art or a ruleset please file an issue (or PM dxnn) so we can discuss.

+THIS IS VERY EXCITING!!! :+1: :hamburger: :+1: